hellbox/srob-migration/content/reviews/knowing-and-doing-and-the-passive-sin-of-hipster-privilege.md

 name = "Knowing and doing and the passive sin of hipster privilege" title = "Knowing and doing and the passive sin of hipster privilege" dek = "John Hodgman reads from his new book Vacationland at the Neptune on Friday, November 11th.
-His new book desperately wants you to know that he's rich and he's white and he's famous and he feels very, very bad about it." type = "Review"facebookauto = "John Hodgman reads in Seattle on Friday.
+His new book desperately wants you to know that he's rich and he's white and he's famous and he feels very, very bad about it." type = "Review" facebookauto = "John Hodgman reads in Seattle on Friday.
 His new book is funny, smart, and also packed with hipster privilege." twitterauto = "John Hodgman reads in Seattle on Friday.
 His new book is funny, smart, and also packed with hipster privilege." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/vacationland.md"]